top of page

 • Result in a fundamental alteration of the nature of the service.

-• Are not necessary in order for the individual with a disability to fully utilize the Center for the Visually Impaired’s services
+• Are not necessary for the individual with a disability to fully utilize the Center for the Visually Impaired’s services

 Anyone who would like to request a modification of policies or procedures to participate in a Conklin Davis Center for the Visually Impaired program or service should contact: